jsspec/jsspec.github.io/index.md

 In the first three cases above, the `spec/**/*spec.js` could have been omitted, as this is the default.

+The pseudo-random number generator (prng) is used for the randomness instead of `Math.random` as the built-in method can not be seeded, and is therefore not repeatable.
+Flaky tests are often the result of inter-test dependencies.
+Repeating the circumstances can only be done if the order is repeatable.
+The prng used is seed-able and thus provides this functionality.

 ## Use
 The standard bits: